vipulnaik/working-drafts/ark/arithmetic-of-density.md

 ## 8. Open questions specific to this document

-1. **Finish the branch-and-bound of §5.** One candidate remains, n = 8927, after the floor reached 0.026117 at n = 3239.
+1. **Extend the branch-and-bound past 10⁶.** The search is complete below 10⁶ (§5): the minimum is 0.026117 at n = 3239.
+Pushing further needs `ladder_verify.py` run at a larger N, which is O(N²/log N) — 68 minutes to 10⁶, so 10⁷ is multi-day.
+The lower envelope has risen monotonically since [10³, 10⁴), so the expected return is confirmation rather than a new minimum; the value of doing it is in how far the pattern can be pushed, not in what it is likely to find.
 The reduction is essentially free: over the full 48,729-entry worklist, all but a handful are eliminated by comparing their lower bound against the running floor.
 Completing these three settles the true minimum below 10⁶.
 This would replace the deliberately loose 1/50 in the conjecture with something close to the observed value.

 2. **Bound the s = 4 branch.** New, and the only item here that is a gap in a *proof* rather than in evidence.
 E.1 caps s = 1 by the Mersenne constants and E.3(iii) caps the s = 2 repunit branch; s = 4 has neither, and is not thin enough for an E.4-style collapse.
 An absolute cap would have to come from the foreign block's twist, as in those two.
 The search clears it at every computed n, so nothing is unproved — but the gap widens as the floor falls.